 - Supervisors: Prof. Salil S. Kanhere and Dr. Surya Nepal

-- Master Computer Science at RWTH Aachenwith distinction
+- Master of Science with Distinction in Computer Science at RWTH Aachen

 - Final Grade: 1.0 (German Grading System)